northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-9-Defender-For-Containers.md

 <br />
   ![Remediation Steps](../Images/remsteps.png?raw=true)
   <br />
- 6. Select the vulnerability **Container registry images should have vulnerability findings resolved** to get more details about the patch available for it and how to remediate it.
+ 6. Select one of the vulnerability **Debian Security update.....** to get more details about the patch available for it and how to remediate it.
  <br />
  ![Debian](../Images/11debian.png?raw=true)

+### Continue with the next lab: [Module 13 – Governance](../Modules/Module-13-Governance.md)